 Lior the Baker

-10953 N. Frank Lloyd Wright Blvd., Scottsdale Lior the Baker offers a rotating assortment of freshly baked treats and the shiniest challah loaves in Scottsdale to supplement a sweet New Year.
+10953 N. Frank Lloyd Wright Blvd., #105, Scottsdale Lior the Baker offers a rotating assortment of freshly baked treats and some of the shiniest challah loaves in Scottsdale to supplement a sweet New Year.
 Challah bread typically has an egg wash that gives it a bit of sparkle in the light.
-Try the large, round loaves in regular or raisin for the holiday.
-Lior also serves a large selection of rugelach with flavors like cinnamon, chocolate, pecan and vanilla halva.
+Try the traditional large, round loaves as-is or with raisins for the holiday.
+Lior also serves a large selection of rugelach with flavors such as cinnamon and chocolate.
 Rugelach are flaky cookies that resemble both a cookie and a croissant.
-They are rolled by hand and filled with different flavors, sold in dozens and half dozens.
+They are rolled by hand and filled with different flavors.
+Lior sells them in dozens and half dozens.
 Mixing flavors is a great way to sample the varieties.

 Miracle Mile Deli

-4433 N. 16th St. A landmark in Phoenix for more than 70 years, Miracle Mile Deli brings a taste of Brooklyn to the Valley with plenty of Jewish classics and holiday favorites.
+4433 N. 16th St. A landmark in Phoenix for 75 years, Miracle Mile Deli brings a taste of Brooklyn to the Valley with plenty of Jewish classics and holiday favorites.
 It's perfect for those looking to stop in for a soup and sandwich or those who want to pick up takeout or order catering.
-The Hot Brisket Sandwich is one of our favorites, and the tender meat is featured on this year's holiday menu.
-For $19.50, customers can enjoy a plate of brisket with a potato pancake, sour cream and applesauce.
-The meal also comes with a cup of matzo ball soup and rye bread with butter.
-The special will be available for dine-in or takeout on Sept.
-15 and 16.
+From Wednesday to Friday, the deli will offer a special for Rosh Hashanah: slow-roasted brisket and potato pancake with sour cream and applesauce, served alongside a cup of matzo ball soup, Noble Bread rye and a dill pickle for $19.49.

 Goldman's Deli